geomagpy/MARTAS/README.md

 Get some of the critical python dependencies first.
 In case of failures please contact the development team for working versions of the specific packages and their dependencies.
 Typically problems are related to sub-dependencies of numpy, matplotlib and scipy.
-The following recommendation is valid for bookworm with python 3.11, which might fail because of the matplotlib dependency contourpy.
+The following recommendation is valid for bookworm with python 3.11, which might fail because of the matplotlib dependency *contourpy*.
 So lets choose a working version first:

         pip install numpy==1.26.4